mumairnawaz/football-analytics-warehouse/README.md

 ## Scoring Intensity Across Competitions

-💡 **Insight**
-The UEFA Champions League consistently records the highest average goals per match, indicating a more open and aggressive scoring environment compared to domestic leagues.
+The UEFA Champions League consistently demonstrates the highest scoring intensity, with average goals per match exceeding both** LaLiga and the Premier League across the 2024 and 2025 seasons**.
+As shown in the visualization, Champions League matches average above 3.3 goals per match, compared to approximately 2.6–2.9 goals in domestic leagues.
+This indicates a structurally more open style of play driven by elite team quality, tactical risk-taking, and knockout-stage incentives.

+From a business perspective, higher scoring intensity directly enhances:

+- Viewer engagement and match entertainment value

+- Broadcast attractiveness and advertising premiums

+- Global audience retention for marquee fixtures

+This reinforces why the Champions League commands premium broadcasting rights relative to domestic competitions.

 <p align="center">
   <img src="visuals/Score%20Intensity.png" width="92%">